indexsupply/shovel/docs/shovel/readme.md

 "pg_url": "$DATABASE_URL"
 ```

-The dollar sign indicates that E2PG should read from env.
+The dollar sign indicates that Shovel should read from env.

 ### eth_sources

-A list of sources that E2PG will use to download data.
+A list of sources that Shovel will use to download data.
 Integrations specify a list of sources by name.

 Each source name must be unique but is only used for bookkeeping.

 The chain_id is used to derive tx_signer information.

-The url can point to a standard JSON RPC API (local or hosted) or it can point to Index Supply's hosted node service RLPS.
+The url can point to a standard JSON RPC API (local or hosted) or it can point to Index Supply's hosted Block API.

 You can specify the url directly or you can instruct the config file to read from an environment variable via: